mehtarit/Bedrock/README.md

 # Bedrock
-My solutions implementations of algorithms for Coursera's Data Structures and Algorithms Specialization
+My implementation of algorithms for Coursera's Data Structures and Algorithms Specialization

 #### 1. A Plus B
 Adds two numbers and returns the result (Max time used: 0.01/1.00, max memory used: 9580544/536870912)